Constructing group actions on quasi-trees and applications to mapping class groups: The projection complex

 \item {\bf Barrier property} If $Y \in \bY_{\xio}(X_0,Z)$ and $Y \in \bY_{\xio}(X_1,Z)$ then \end{enumerate} \end{thm}

-\begin{proof} For each property we will see that there is some constant so that the property holds for any larger choice of constant.
+\begin{proof} For each property we will see that there is some constant $\xio$ so that the property holds for any larger choice of constant.
+Therefore, in the proof of each property, we will use the properties we have already showed.
 Throughout the proof one should think of $\xi$ as being fixed but $\xio$ as a variable that won't be fixed until the end of the proof.

+(A) - (E).
 The symmetry property follows from the symmetry property for $d^\pi_Y$ and the definition of $d_Y$.
-The coarse inequality property is just a restatement of Proposition \ref{quasiequal} with our new notation.
-The coarse triangle inequality, the inequality on triples and the finiteness property all follow from the corresponding properties for $d^\pi_Y$ plus coarse inequality.
+The coarse equality property is just a restatement of Proposition \ref{quasiequal} with our new notation.
+The coarse triangle inequality, the inequality on triples and the finiteness property all follow from the corresponding properties for $d^\pi_Y$ plus coarse equality.
 Note that the inequality on triples and the finiteness property hold for any $\xio \ge \xi$.
 This will be important in the proof of the order property.